Maybe you're considering hosting your online courses on Teachable, but you're not sure if they offer a free plan? That's

 Teachable’s Free plan is an awesome way to get familiar with the platform before you agree to pay a monthly fee.

-If you’re still in the process of setting your course up, it you may want to stay on the free plan until everything is complete and you are ready to launch your online course.
+If you’re still in the process of setting your course up, you may want to stay on the free plan until everything is complete and you are ready to launch your online course.
 You can see and use most of the features of the platform without having to pay a monthly fee.